shawnr/mortality-video/README.md

-# Mortality Viewer
+# Mortality Video Viewer

 > This is a viewer for treated images that decay over time.

 ## Image treatment

-1. Create a SVG mosaic using Illustrator or similar.
+1. Create a set of numbered JPGs that represent some form of decay.
+(Video should start with complete form and progress into a state of decay or decomposition.)
-2. Export SVG file of pixels and store in project.
+2. Place images inside of `img` directory within project.

 ## Provision Raspberry Pi